angular/angular/aio/content/guide/router.md

 <div class="alert is-helpful">

 Adding the configured `RouterModule` to the `AppModule` is sufficient for simple route configurations.
-As the application grows, you'll want to refactor the routing configuration into a separate file and create a **[Routing Module](#routing-module)**, a special type of `Service Module` dedicated to the purpose of routing in feature modules.
+As the application grows, you'll want to [refactor the routing configuration](#refactor-the-routing-configuration-into-a-routing-module) into a separate file and create a **[Routing Module](#routing-module)**, a special type of `Service Module` dedicated to the purpose of routing in feature modules.

 </div>

-Providing the `RouterModule` in the `AppModule` makes the Router available everywhere in the application.
+Registering the `RouterModule.forRoot()` in the `AppModule` imports makes the `Router` service available everywhere in the application.

 {@a shell}

 ### Add the Router Outlet

 The root `AppComponent` is the application shell.
-It has a title, a navigation bar with two links, and a *router outlet* where the router swaps views on and off the page.
+It has a title, a navigation bar with two links, and a router outlet where the router swaps components on and off the page.
 Here's what you get:

 <figure>
   <img src='generated/images/guide/router/shell-and-outlet.png' alt="Shell">
 </figure>

-The `router-outlet` serves as a placeholder when the routed components will be rendered below it.
+The router outlet serves as a placeholder when the routed components will be rendered below it.

 {@a shell-template}